microsoft/mcp-interviewer/mcp-interview.md

 [→ View tool details](#tool-add)

-**Reasoning (🤖):** Test with a negative and a floating-point number to check handling of different number types.
+**Reasoning (🤖):** Test add with a negative and a floating-point number to check handling of varied numeric types.

 **Tool Call (🤖):**
 ```json